 - Wi-Fi in most of the cars.

-- Transportation by a private car/minivan with hotel pickup from Warsaw around 9:00.
+- Transportation by a private car/minivan with hotel pickup from Warsaw.

 For only one-way transfer from Warsaw to Treblinka is approximately 1.5 hours, and the whole tour takes around 6 hours.

 Finally, a criminal labor camp is located 1.5 miles from the death camp.
 In this place, the Nazis murdered more than 10,000 Polish people.